 Does grace provide a free ticket to salvation?

-If you’re scratching your head thinking about the answer, how about we get hop on the the trail of truth.
+If you’re not sure about the answer, how about we proceed to investigate the truth of the matter.

 Even if one were to have this attitude it would be wise to note: